 He looked down at the abs he’d gained from working long hours on building sites with his brothers.
 “Staring at my chest doesn’t have the same effect on me as staring at you.”

 “I know exactly how pathetic I’m being, but it’s conditioning.
 I spent a lifetime focused on your boobs and apparently, it’s a hard habit to break.
-Have some mercy and cover up.”
+Give a man a break and cover up.”

-Hell no. How was it possible for her to look sexier in an oversized jumper than in a tight tank?
+How was it possible for her to look sexier in an oversized jumper than in a tight tank?
 This wasn’t going to work.
-Any discussion they had needed to happen in daylight, with them both fully dressed, and in a crowded public place.
+From now on, all discussions about the land needed to happen in daylight, with them both fully dressed and in a crowded public place.
 Maybe with her behind a screen?

 “This was a dumb idea,” he said.
 “Put it down to sleep deprivation.
 You’re right, I’ll come back in the morning and we’ll talk then.
 Keep the jumper.”
-There was no way he could wear it now without thinking of Katya’s boobs in it.
+There was no way he could wear it now.
+Not without thinking of Katya’s boobs in it.

-He took two steps towards the front of the house, when the kitchen light came on.
-Katya grabbed his arm and tugged him back into the shadows.
+He took two steps towards the front of the house when the kitchen light came on.
+Katya grabbed his arm and tugged him back into the shadow.